Historical Drawings – Are They Accurate?

 Grand Portal facing west.
 Before there was a boat tour, a small craft was the only way to view them up close.

 It seems that Pictured Rocks has always been an attraction throughout recorded history.
 The magnificent rock formations drew comment and admiration from the earliest explorers.
 People ventured into them braving Lake Superior for a just a look.
 Recently I found a few old stereoview pictures that were privately made.
 Many photographers at the time created stereoview prints for commercial reproduction.
 Those are most of what are found today.
-Occassionally, the more wealthy travellers would get personal stereoviews done as a vacation record.
+Occasionally, the wealthier travelers would get personal stereoviews done as a vacation record.
 In other words early vacation photos.

 Grand Portal facing east.
 This is a companion photo to the one above, both taken inside the Portal.